Complete Guide to Summer Wedding Flowers

 Ideas for Summer Floral Choices by Color

 “You have to remember that flowers are a natural resource, and I can’t guarantee anything, but I can promise I will do my best,” advises Todd.
-“If I have a couple that really desires a particular flower, I’ll need to know how important that really is to them.
+“If I have a couple that really desire a particular flower, I’ll need to know how important that really is to them.
 If it’s a top priority to the couple, then they may have to increase their budget to get what they need.”

-However, if you simply can’t find something that suits your needs, be open to suggestions from your floral designer.
+However, if you can’t find something that suits your needs, be open to suggestions from your floral designer.
 “If the flower isn’t simply available, then we talk about incorporating silk into the arrangements,” says Todd.
 She also believes that a true professional will be honest with you about availability due to shortages or the flower being out of season.

 For example, peonies are nearly impossible to get in December.
 Consequently, if they are available, they can be quite cost-prohibitive.
-Todd reiterates, “The mark of an extremely skilled floral designer is somebody who can say, ‘Let me show you this garden rose that’s in the same exact color, and when it’s blown open, and you pull the center out, it looks like a peony.’”
+Todd reiterates, “The mark of an extremely skilled floral designer is somebody who can say, ‘Let me show you this garden rose that’s in the same color, and when it’s blown open, and you pull the center out, it looks like a peony.’”
 Trusting your florist with both color and flower selections can go a long way in budgeting and building trust.

 Blush Summer Wedding Flowers

 Grouped with peach summer wedding flowers, blush is a tone that is soft yet very en vogue.
-Those that enjoy muted blush and peach tones should select gerbera daisies, ranunculus, alstroemeria, and one of the many varieties of roses.
+Those who enjoy muted blush and peach tones should select gerbera daisies, ranunculus, alstroemeria, and one of the many varieties of roses.

 White Summer Flowers for Weddings